-Goals and Objectives Objective 2C: Identify key gaps in the collector road network and develop a plan to build these connections Project Description Connect West and East Fairview Avenue.
-This will add to the collector network and provide through access to both Homer High School and the hospital.
-Without this connection, Pioneer Avenue is the only option for travel from West Hill Road to Homer High School.
+Goals and Objectives Objective 2C Identify key gaps in the collector road network and develop a plan to build these connections Project Description Build additional east-west connections.
+This will add to the collector network and provide alternative routes to the heavily traveled arterial roadways.
 The road construction should include walking and biking infrastructure and traffic calming.
 Benefits Improves the collector network and reduces the stress on arterials like Pioneer Avenue.
-Challenges Attaining funding Right-of-way and utilities may be a concern Local public opposition due to change in neighborhood traffic volumes and speeds Related Projects 7.2.4 Improve Drop-Off and Pick-Up Locations at Schools
+Challenges Attaining funding Right-of-way and utilities may be a concern Local public opposition due to change in neighborhood traffic volumes and speeds Related Projects Project 3 Improve Drop-Off and Pick-Up Locations at Schools